Image of Dr. Dr. Philipp-Alexander Hirsch

 • Development of criminal law in the late eighteenth and early nineteenth centuries

-• Comparison of legal theories (especially between German and Anglo-American legal systems)
+• Comparison of legal theory (especially between German and Anglo-American traditions)

 Curriculum Vitae